iwinulose/random-hacks/README.md

 I couldn't remember/figure out how to make sed output lines of a given character length, plus who wants to do word wrapping in sed.

+### box.py

+An extremely simple pretty printer.
+Puts strings in boxes.
+Use with wrap.py for dramatic results.

 ### 2{dec,hex}.c

 Simple integer conversion tools

 ## licenses